hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/chrome/chrome.md

 **Relationships to Other Parts of the Project:**

-The code heavily depends on `gs.path` for resolving paths, `j_loads_ns` for loading configuration files, and `JavaScript` and `ExecuteLocator` for performing crucial web interactions, forming a clear dependency chain demonstrating a well-architected structure.
+The code heavily depends on `gs.path` for resolving paths, `j_loads_ns` for loading configuration files, and `JavaScript` and `ExecuteLocator` for performing crucial web interactions, forming a clear dependency chain demonStarting a well-architected structure.
 The dependencies are all internally defined (using `from src. ...`), indicating a robust internal structure.